 Fire ants are a notorious pest throughout Texas.
-A single bite can be painful, but a swarm of bites can be deadly.
-If you see ant mounds popping up in your backyard, call Town & Country.
-We’ll stop ants dead in their tracks.
+A single bite can be painful but a swarm of bites can be really bad.
+If you see ant mounds popping up in your backyard, call us.
+We’ll stop fire ants dead in their tracks.

 The image of ants invading and ruining a picnic is a classic because, honestly, it’s true.
 Most ant species are attracted to the smells from food and water.
 They’re creatures whose sole purpose is to eat and build their colonies.